willkoehler/clintonville_greenways/_posts/2022-02-20-shared-use-paths-connect-neighborhoods-throughout-columbus.md

 ## Lincoln Ave to Vinewood Drive I71 Overpass

-This I71 overpass provides a vital connection between Salem Village and Forest Park in Northest Columbus.
+This I71 overpass provides a vital connection between Salem Village and Forest Park in Northwest Columbus.
 <a href='https://www.google.com/maps/@40.0757375,-82.9877547,17z/data=!5m1!1e3' target="_blank">See it on a map</a>.

 <figure class="fit rounded">